georgebullock/hacker-news-search/README.md

 #### Project Status:

 The project is active, but it's not a priority.
-Outstanding tasks include modularizing the app, improving the styling, and writing tests.
+Outstanding tasks include converting Vanilla JavaScipt to TypeScript and adding tests.

 #### Project Roadmap:

-1. Break up the app into modules
-2. Improve the app's styling
+1. Convert Vanilla JavaScipt to TypeScript
-3. Write unit tests
+2. Write tests

 #### Known Issues: